NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 Following a review of the NFP, it was decided that the `VentilationRateProcedure` field value would be replaced by `Standard62.1VentilationRateProcedure` and the Simplified Procedure would be referred to as `Standard62.1SimplifiedProcedure` thus requiring a transition rule.
 Changes were made to this NFP to reflect this.

 ## Testing/Validation/Data Sources
 Unit tests covering the calculation of the SP as well as the ventilation optimization control "cap" will be added.
-An example file (see below) will be developed and its output checked against "manual" calculations.
+Two example files (see below) will be developed and their output checked against "manual" calculations.

 ## Input Output Reference Documentation
 The only changes to the Input/Output Reference document will be in the description of the System Outdoor Air Method field of the `Sizing:System` object and the new Occupant Diversity, also in the `Sizing:System` object.
 Changes and additions are respectively strikethrough and underlined in the text below.